 For a certified teacher who wants to become a school principal.
 This track requires the completion of the degree and a six credit internship.
 (42 credits) The internship is 365 days at an approved school.

 For a certified teacher who wants to become a school principal and desires to include an endorsement for Autism.
 This degree is the same as the principal certificate, except it includes four Autism classes as electives.
 (42 credits to include a 6 credit internship)

 For teachers who currently hold a valid Pennsylvania teaching certification and wish to pursue a graduate degree with a focus on social-emotional learning.
 This program will be offered in a cohort fashion at approved off-campus locations throughout the Delaware Valley.

-For the certified teacher who desires to add a special education teaching certification K-12 with an Autism Endorsement.
+For the certified teacher who desires to add a special education (PreK-8) teaching certification with an Autism Endorsement.
 (33 credits)

 For additional program information from the current Graduate Catalog,

 please click HERE.